I started one project just to have it trail off into another one – that’s what happened with this DIY Flooring.

 And that’s how the bunny trail began.
 The main goal was to replace the flooring in the laundry/mudroom only, and it took us just one evening to lay all the tiles, and a few hours the next day to grout them.

 After seeing how quick and easy it was, we knew we found the White Knight that was going to rescue me from these awful linoleums forever!
 And I loved how gorgeous it looked, so we just kept on going into the kitchen.
+This post contains affiliate links for your convenience.
+Click here to read my disclosure.

 It is the simplest DIY with the biggest impact we’ve ever done.
 You should follow the instructions provided by the manufacturer for the flooring you choose, but here’s what we did and how easy it was.